Addressing Order Sensitivity of In-Context Demonstration Examples in Causal Language Models: Appendix / supplemental material

 \subsection{Overview of the Selected LLMs}

-\hq{Table~\ref{ModelInfo} provides details of the LLMs employed in our research, specifying the type and size of each LLM.
-Throughout the paper, the term "LLaMa" is used to denote "LLaMa2-chat".}
+Table~\ref{ModelInfo} provides details of the LLMs employed in our research, specifying the type, the max input length and the size of each LLM.
+Throughout the paper, the term "Llama" is used to denote "Llama2-chat".